obreitwi/asfa/README.md

 * [Clean](#clean) files by index, checksum or [age](#filtering-by-upload-date).
 * After upload files are [verified](#verify) (optionally).
 * Supports [aliases](#push-with-alias) at upload because sometimes `plot_with_specific_parameters.svg` is more descriptive than `plot.svg`, especially a few weeks later.
-* And most importantly, of course: Have a name that be typed with the left hand on home row.
+* And _most importantly_, of course: Have a name that can be typed with the left hand on home row only.

 `asfa` uses a single `ssh`-connection for each invocation which is convenient if you have [confirmations enabled][gpg-agent-confirm] for each ssh-agent usage (see [details](#background)).
 Alternatively, private key files in OpenSSH or [PEM-format][pem] can be used directly.